buildtesters/buildtest/docs/features.rst

 Listing available color options (``buildtest --helpcolor``)
 -------------------------------------------------------------

-The ``buildtest --helpcolor`` command can be used to list the available color options in a tabular format.
-Running the command on the command line lists the color options with background of that specific color.
+The ``buildtest --helpcolor`` command can be used to list the available color options in a tabular format which can be used with the `--color` option to select a color when printing table entries from several buildtest commands.
+This option will list all the colors printed in the background for the specified color

 .. dropdown:: ``buildtest --helpcolor``